Recipe Scaler

 Worked examples

 Example 1.
 Pancakes for more people.
-Original: 2 servings, flour 120 g, milk 200 ml, eggs 1, sugar 10 g, butter 15 g.
+Original recipe: 2 servings, flour 120 g, milk 200 ml, eggs 1, sugar 10 g, butter 15 g.
 Desired: 5 servings.
-Factor is 5 / 2 = 2.5.
-Scaled: flour 300 g, milk 500 ml, eggs 2.5, sugar 25 g, butter 37.5 g.
-For eggs, round to 2 or 3 and adjust batter thickness.
+Scaling factor is 5 ÷ 2 = 2.5.
+Scaled amounts: flour 300 g, milk 500 ml, eggs 2.5 (beat one egg and use half by weight), sugar 25 g, butter 37.5 g.
+The batter volume increases noticeably, so use a larger griddle or cook in batches.

 Example 2.
 Soup for fewer bowls.
-Original: 6 servings, chicken 600 g, carrots 300 g, broth 1.5 liters, salt 10 g.
+Original recipe: 6 servings, chicken 600 g, carrots 300 g, broth 1.5 liters, salt 10 g.
 Desired: 3 servings.
 Factor is 0.5.
 Scaled: chicken 300 g, carrots 150 g, broth 0.75 liters, salt 5 g.
-Cook time decreases, but still simmer until chicken is tender.
+Use a smaller pot to maintain proper simmer depth, and taste the salt near the end because reduced evaporation may leave it slightly stronger.

 Case study